RyanLovell89/DunnsComicBookShop/README.md

 * Responsive nav bar - the nav bar is used on all pages, it colapses down into a hamburger icon on smaller screen sizes.
 It has a drop down menu for the sections available on the page, when selected it will take you the section you have clicked. ie clicking DC will take you to DC section of comics.
+Was taken from bootstrap.
 * Responsive main image - big main image of a popular comic.
 The is image is responsive and scales to the different screen sizes.
+Was helped by w3schools
 * Slideshow gallery - used for the recommendations section on the home page. show case different popular items to check out.
+Was taken from w3schools.
 * Responsive grid image layout - used on the comic, graphic novel and manga pages, showcases what books are available to purchase.
 Changes size of the layout on different screen sizes.
+Row and column system taken fromm bootstrap.

 <h2>Features Left to Implement</h2>